-To obtain help with the library research you will be conducting for this class, please contact the SJSU Computer Science Subject Librarian Anamika Megwalu via email: anamika.megwalu@sjsu.edu.
+To obtain help with the library research you will be conducting for this class, please contact the SJSU Computer Science Subject Librarian Yuqi He via email: yuqi.he@sjsu.edu. (https://libquides.sjsu.edu/ComputerEngineering).

 Program Information

 Diversity Statement - At SJSU, it is important to create a safe learning environment where we can explore, learn, and grow together.
 We strive to build a diverse, equitable, inclusive culture that values, encourages, and supports students from all backgrounds and experiences.